siawli/CSF-day3Inventory/README.md

 Left side of the page allows the user to register and add items to the inventory
 * Add button: Populate fields for user to add an item
 ![After clicking 'Add' button](/src/assets/AddItems.png)
 * Save button: Disabled until all fields have passed internal validation.
 Saves the form and an order ID is generated for that user.
-Inventory on the right side of the page is updated with user's and order ID
+Inventory on the right side of the page is updated with user's name and order ID
 ![After clicking 'Save' button](/src/assets/Inventory.png)

 Right side of the page shows the inventory